iR0nim/Atestat-Nou/README.md

 ﻿# Atestat-Nou

-Site about space idk, version like 0.5-0.6 idk.
+Site about space idk, version like 1 let's gooo idk.
+Changes are going to be made.